-The recent federal tax overhaul changed a lot of rules, but one thing remains the same: It is exceedingly difficult to evade the long reach of the tax man.
+The Tax Cuts and Jobs Act of 2017 changed a lot of rules, but one thing remains the same: It is exceedingly difficult to evade the long reach of the taxman.

 That’s even true of Social Security benefits.
-Most people know that working before their full retirement age can result in a reduced benefit.
-But earn too much money — even by simply making withdrawals from some types of retirement plans — and you also can end up paying income taxes on your Social Security benefits.
+Many people know that if you work while collecting benefits before reaching your full retirement age, it can result in a reduced benefit.
+But earn too much money — even by simply making withdrawals from some types of retirement plans — and you also can end up owing income taxes on your Social Security benefits.

-Whether or not you owe taxes on these benefits depends on your “combined income.”
-The SSA defines this as adding up your:
+Whether you owe taxes on these benefits depends on your “combined income.”
+The SSA defines this as the sum of:

 - One-half of your Social Security benefits